Lookup tables (AKA cross reference tables) enable users to quickly and easily lookup frequently used data that is static and immutable.

 column name for result]

-Using the lookup table formula to lookup entries in table Test
+Using the lookup table formula to lookup days of the week entry in table Weekday

 Each lookup table supports up to 5 columns of data.
 Each column can be used as a key to lookup the entry.